 Research Philosophy

 This study makes use of social constructionism to contribute knowledge to the field (Fellows & Liu, 2009).
-Project teams are considered to be temporary col-laborative organisations in which knowledge are commonly socially constructed.
+Project teams are considered to be temporary collaborative organisations in which knowledge is commonly socially constructed.
 The study seeks to understand the subjective reality of team members and their relationships with one another through an interpretive philosophical lens (Kohlbacher, 2006).
 The complexity of various viewpoints assists in understanding these temporary organisations.
-A subjectivist mind-set of radical change could describe the way in which the researcher intends to examine and gain a better understanding of the relationships between development team members and subsequent explanations (Saunders et al., 2012).
+A subjectivist mind-set of radical change could describe how the researcher intends to examine and gain a better understanding of the relationships between development team members and subsequent explanations (Saunders et al., 2012).

 Research Approach

-The main research approach utilized within this study is the collection of data by utilizing predetermined, semi-structure questionnaires and interviews.
+The main research approach utilised within this study is the collection of data by utilising predetermined, semi-structure questionnaires and interviews.
 Pikas et al., (2015) and Pikas et al., (2016) used a similar approach to investigate typical design management inefficiencies, possible remedies and collaboration in a small sample set.
 Kohlbacher (2006) reviews literature on a similar approach and verifies it in his study on the implementation of qualitative content analysis.
 In this study, inductive inferences are similarly made from a small sample set focussing on the context of the problem.

 Research Method and Research Design

 The research methodology was based on a mixed method as suggested by Alowitz & Toole (2010).
 Qualitative interpretation of case studies, surveys and interview methods are suggested by Fellows and Liu (2009) for similar studies.
 The attainment of context-dependent knowledge necessary for understanding these management approaches and processes is facilitated by a qualitative methodical design (Kohlbacher, 2006).
-This research is also exploratory and incorporates a qualitative design to study the context and relationship between team member`s using a combination of non-standardised and standardised data collection techniques.
+Additionally, this research is exploratory and incorporates a qualitative design to study the context and relationship between team members using a combination of non-standardised and standardised data collection techniques.

 Research Strategy